“Ferry Cross the Mersey”: A Timeless Tune of Home

 The song’s enduring appeal can also be attributed to its catchy melody and upbeat tempo.
 The infectious rhythm and memorable chorus make it easy to sing along, even for those who are not familiar with the lyrics.
 Gerry & The Pacemakers had a knack for creating pop songs that were both commercial and critically acclaimed, and “Ferry Cross the Mersey” is a prime example of their talent.

-See also Gerry & The Pacemakers - You'll Never Walk Alone
+See also Gerry & The Pacemakers - I like it

 Video